Close Menu

 THE LAWYERS AND STAFF AT OUR LAW FIRM

-You are seeking a lawyer to represent you in SSA’s review or your case.
+You are seeking a lawyer to represent you in SSA’s review or your SSD case.
 If the SSA takes away your benefits, then you need an attorney.
 You also need an attorney you can trust.
 If you want to learn more about the lawyers and staff at our firm, then read our About Us page.
 There you will find information about Andria Summers.
-She can help you with your Medicare plan.
+She can help you with your Medicare advantage plan.
 Likewise, she has also won thousands of SSD and SSI cases.

 Dianna Cannon has over 30 years of legal experience winning SSD and SSI cases for her clients.
 Ms. Cannon also has licenses in a number of states.
 For example, she has law licenses in California, Utah, Nevada, and Washington State.
 Additionally, Brett Bunkall has experience helping people obtain their SSI and SSD benefits.
-He has won thousands of SSD and SSI hearings.
+He has won thousands of SSDI and SSI hearings.

 All of our lawyers are Social Security experts.
 You can trust us to answer your questions.
 Especially, if the SSA tries to take away your benefits.
 Remember, even if you do not hire an attorney, you should still appeal SSA’s cessation decision.
 SSA can be wrong.
 Always file a timely appeal to any decision from the SSA.

 If you need advice, then we can help.
 Please call our office.
 We offer a free review of your case.
 Even if we can’t represent you, we will still answer your questions.
-Cannon Disability Law can help you keep your SSD and SSI benefits.
+Cannon Disability Law can help you keep your SSDI and SSI benefits.

 Facebook Twitter LinkedIn